oniemiddle/LibreAutomate/README.md

 ![window](https://www.libreautomate.com/images/window.png#1 "Editor window")

 ## How to build
-You need Visual Studio Community 2022.
+You need Visual Studio 2026.
 When installing, select these workloads: .NET desktop development; Desktop development with C++.
-It also installs .NET 9 SDK and Windows 11 SDK; or install them separately.
+It also installs .NET 10 SDK and Windows 11 SDK; or install them separately.

 1. Clone or download/extract the source code.
 2. Open `Au.sln` in Visual Studio.